Particle motions and gravitational waveforms in rotating black hole spacetimes of loop quantum gravity: Conclusions

 In this work, we have investigated the influence of the quantum parameter $\xi$ which arises from the LQG on timelike geodesic motion in rotating black hole spacetimes constructed via the Newman–Janis algorithm from two different spherically symmetric LQG-inspired seed metrics.
 Building upon this analysis, we further examined how $\xi$ affects the gravitational waveforms emitted by periodic orbits, computed within the leading order post-Newtonian approximation.

 First, we established that, under the physical requirements of horizon existence and the simultaneous presence of both MBOs and ISCOs, the admissible range of $\xi$ is bounded, i.e., $\xi_{c}=\min{\left(\xi_e,\,\sqrt{12\sqrt{3}}M\right)}$ for type I and $\xi_{c}=\min(\xi_e,\, 2\sqrt{28+19\sqrt{19}}M/3)$ for type II black hole.
-Moreover, the allowed interval shrinks as the dimensionless spin parameter $a$ increases.
+Moreover, the allowed interval of $\xi$ shrinks as $a$ increases.
+This can be understood physically as follows: both the spin parameter $a$ and the regularization parameter $\xi$ deform the geometry away from Schwarzschild, but in complementary ways.
+The spin introduces frame-dragging and reduces the effective potential barrier near the horizon, while $\xi$ encodes the holonomy correction that smooths the central singularity.
+For the black hole to maintain a regular event horizon structure, the combined deformation must not be too.
+As $a \to M$ (extremal Kerr limit), the horizon structure is already maximally deformed by rotation, leaving no room for additional quantum correction, so $\xi \to 0$.
+Conversely, for $a \to 0$, the geometry is nearly spherically symmetric and can accommodate large $\xi$.
 For small values of $a$, a larger $\xi$ induces a more significant variation in the specific angular momentum $L$ of particles on MBOs and ISCOs, indicating that the quantum correction encoded in $\xi$ exerts a stronger influence in the low-spin regime.
 This trend holds qualitatively for both type I and type II black holes.
 However, for intermediate spin values, the dependence of $L_{MBO(ISCO)}$ on $\xi$ is comparatively weaker in type II rotating black hole spacetimes than in type I.

 Then, we extended our analysis to periodic orbits, both in the equatorial plane and in generic off-equatorial configurations.
 In the equatorial case, for fixed $a$ and prescribed angular momentum $L$, an increase in $\xi$ consistently enlarges the permissible energy range for bound periodic motion, which again reflects the underlying sensitivity of orbital dynamics to $\xi$.
 Furthermore, we found that the effects of $a$ and $\xi$ on orbital characteristics are generally opposing: increasing one tends to counteract the influence of the other.
 In the non-equatorial setting, for fixed $L$ and energy $E$, the allowed range of the Carter constant $\mathcal{C}$ monotonically decreases with increasing $\xi$, irrespective of the prograde, retrograde orbits or black hole types.
 This suggests that larger $\xi$ effectively confines particle motion closer to the equatorial plane.